koi-7/project-launcher/README.md

 # Project launcher for Python

 Project launcher for Python launches a simple project: makes direcroties, files, and sets git.
-When a project is launched by this launcher, the git setting is done too, so you can `push` your reopsitory of the project without `git remote add` setting.
+When a project is launched by this launcher, the git setting is done too, so you can `push` your reopsitory of the project without `git remote add ...` setting.

 As executing this launcher, directories and files are made as below: